Guide to notice accounts

 There's a widely held misconception that Individual Savings Accounts (Isas) are complicated.

-In reality they're as simple to use as a standard savings account, and you won't pay any tax on the interest you earn - find out more in our beginners' guide to Isas.
+In reality they're as simple to use as a standard savings account, and you won't pay any tax on the interest you earn.

 You can save your Isa allowance into a notice account, meaning that the taxman can't touch the returns you earn.